bholloway/resolve-url-loader/readme.md

 Note that **source maps** must be enabled on any preceding loader.
 In the above example we use `sass?sourceMap`.

 In some use cases (no preceding transpiler) there will be no incoming source map.
 Therefore we do not warn if the source-map is missing.

+However if there is an incomming source-map then it must imply `source` information at each CSS `url()` statement.

 ### Apply via webpack config